 and as I was about to run out of the room deserting my husband in the cat’s company, the cat ran out of the room past my legs.

-It does sound like a Shahrukh Khan song but that is how distances and directions are communicated in hills.
+Doesn’t it sound like a Shahrukh Khan Movie song !?
 Everything is “buss pass mein hi hai”, and that near distance is ever so far!